fankaidev/membrain/README.md

-# Web Assistant - second brain in your browser
+# MemBrain - AI-powered Second Brain

-**Web Assistant** is an open-source browser extension that provides easier access to AI models directly within your browser.
+**MemBrain** is an open-source browser extension that provides easier access to AI models directly within your browser.

 ## Key Features